The year was turning.

 Google doesn't want to waste the resources by crawling multiple pages with the same content.
 Though it's not easy, you must be smart enough if you want to get the most from the crawl budget.

 - Correct HTTP Errors

-Ever since Google opened up about the Featured snippets in search, hundreds of questions had arisen in the SEO world whether they are worth targeting.
+Ever since Google opened up about the Featured snippets in search, hundreds of questions have arisen in the world of SEO techniques asking if they are worth targeting.

 My answer is a definite Yes!

 Featured Snippets are great opportunities to have visibility and competitive edge over the competitors to acquire high traffic from search engines.

 When Google tries to answer a question, it hunts for the right pieces of information and ranks for that particular search.
 While doing so, if it finds some unique, extraordinary content, Google creates a special class of organic results known as Featured Snippets that are usually highlighted compared to other results.